Feature #572

 Implement in GApplication the --help (and/or -h) option.

-#7 Updated by Kelley-Hoskins Nathan almost 9 years ago
+#7 Updated by Kelley-Hoskins Nathan over 9 years ago

 I’ve written a python script (see attached) that should clean up rst files for easier human readability.
 I tested it on the ones in $CTOOLS/doc/source/reference_manual, and it works pretty well.
 See the result: